Yale Summer Session in Paris: France On Screen and Off: Advanced French Conversation Through Film | Study Abroad | Yale University

 Housing

-Homestays are an integral part of this program.
+Students will be housed with French host families.
+Homestays are an integral part of the program.
 This living arrangement provides participants with the opportunity to learn more about the host culture, increase language proficiency, and form meaningful connections in the community.
-Students admitted into the program are expected to spend time getting to know their homestay family and be mindful of the need to balance time spent at home with time spent traveling or going out with friends.
-If you have any questions about living with a homestay family, we encourage you to reach out to the program instructor.
+Participants are expected to spend time getting to know their homestay family and be mindful of the need to balance time spent at home with time spent traveling or going out with friends.

 Notes